nosas/blog/toonvision/classification/article.md

 The extracted objects are of various sizes because the screenshots were taken from various angles and distances.
 Large objects are a result of the screenshot taken from up close, while small objects are a result of the screenshot taken from far away.

-We can see from the image on the right how the distance of the screenshot affects the extracted object's quality.
+We can see from the image on the right how the object's distance affects the extracted object's quality.
 The further the object is from the camera, the smaller and more blurry the object is.
 We lose quite a bit of information about the object when the object is far away.